ygidtu/trackplot/docs/interactive.md

 - normalize_format: used to normalized input data, should be one of `count`[default], `cpm` or `rpkm`, only worked for bam file
 - intron_cale: used to control the plotting scale of introns, the introns only half size by default
 - exon_cale: used to control the plotting scale of exons, the introns only half size by default
-- reference_scale: to adjust the max size of reference plot, the references only occupy at most 1/4 of figure height by default
+- annotation_scale: to adjust the max size of annotation plot, the annotations only occupy at most 1/4 of figure height by default
-- stroke_scale: to adjust the max size of stroke plot, the references only occupy at most 1/4 of figure height by default
+- stroke_scale: to adjust the max size of stroke plot, the annotations only occupy at most 1/4 of figure height by default
 - sc_height_ratio: to adjust the relative height of single cell related plots, including single cell density and heatmap
 - distance_between_label_axis: to adjust the distance between y-axis label and y-axis ticks